ladzzzz123/BizPlan/README.md

 How do you use different avenues, especially taking advantage of social media, APIs, version-controlled content repositories and other distributed platforms to spread the word, evangelize followers, to get others to do your PR and marketing.

-One person cannot implement a marketing plan alone.
-Explain how are you building the foundation for OTHERS to spread the word.
+One person cannot implement a marketing plan alone; this is especially true of the CEO.
+Explain how are you [as the CEO] is building the foundation for OTHERS to spread the word.
 "There’s nothing wrong with a CEO who can sell, but if he actually looks like a salesman, he’s probably bad at sales and worse at tech.”
 Peter Thiel and Blake Masters (2014-09-16).
 Zero to One: Notes on Startups, or How to Build the Future.

 ## Management Analysis

+Management analysis builds on everything covered so far.

-Your org charge or listing the people/bios on your management team should provide the foundation for illustrating how you have management analysis covered, but it is also important to be humble.
+Your org chart or listing the people/bios on your management team should provide the foundation for illustrating how you have management analysis covered, but it is also important to be humble.
 Do not be afraid to discuss weaknesses or stumbles and what you are doing to correct the issues.
 The discussion of management analysis is a story of emergence; it is not a celebration of past accomplishments by a dream team.

 Every single day anyone in business must ask the seven key questions that every business must answer: